glmrvn/Check-library-figma-plugin/README.md

 A designer should run this plugin after adding new assets to the library and check status.

 ## What plugin do
-* Validates object names (frames, instances, colors, text style)
+* Validate objects name (frames, instances, colors)
 * Sort all layers by name
+* Check day/night objects balance
 * Show an alert if the library has mistakes

 ## How to install